ZiliangLi2002/ai-exposure-asset-pricing/README.md

 - Publication date (`pub_dt`)
 - AI classification probabilities (e.g., `predict86_any_ai`)

-In this project, we use the `predict86_any_ai` indicator to identify AI-related patents, as it provides a stricter and higher-precision classification.
+In this project, we use the `predict86_any_ai` indicator to identify AI-related patents, as it provides a balanced tradeoff between precision and recall to approximate the true volume of AI-related innovation in the data.

 ---